theelims/PsychicMqttClient/README.md

 - Automatically embeds a X509 Root CA Bundle into the binary on platformio

 > [!IMPORTANT]
-> This library does not compile with the Arduino IDE.
-It requires the build system of [platformio](https://platformio.org/) or [pioarduino](https://github.com/pioarduino/platform-espressif32).
+> This library is not actively tested with the Arduino IDE, but reported to compile.
+If the SSL certificates shall be bundled it requires the build system of [platformio](https://platformio.org/) or [pioarduino](https://github.com/pioarduino/platform-espressif32).

 ## Usage